Annual income is the total income earned over one year before taxes, also referred to as gross annual income.

 A borrower’s annual income will be used to see how much of a mortgage they qualify for.
 Annual salary is used to calculate your debt-to-income ratio (DTI ratio).

 Your debt-to-income ratio is the ratio of your gross monthly income to your total monthly debt payments.
 Debt payments include credit card minimum payments, auto loans, student loans, and any other type of loan or line of credit you make monthly payments.

 Unless you earn a salary, your annual income is usually calculated by taking the past two years of tax returns and dividing it by 2 to get your average income over the past two years.

-If you’re self-employed, earn commissions or tips, or are paid an hourly wage, your last average income over the past two years will be used.
+If you’re self-employed, earn commissions or tips, or are paid an hourly wage, your last average income will be used over the past two years.

-No. In order for child support or alimony to be considered as income, it must be court-ordered for the next three years.
+No. For child support or alimony to be considered income, it must be court-ordered for the next three years.

 Unless it is specified, annual income is your gross income, before taxes.